Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/resources.rst

 Resources
 ======================
-Specifications of the Lab RoCoCo Training Resources
+All the resources available to the Lab RoCoCo's PhD students are listed below.

 Resources for Proofing
 ----------------------